RyanBrewer317/cricket_hs/docs/intro.md

 let new_object = (old_object <- p: 7) in ...
 ```
 `<- f:` is the notation for adding a field to an object,
 but notice that it returns a new object, instead of editing the old one.
+So `<-` is pronounced "with."

 Cricket functions always take exactly one value.
 There are three ways to implement functions of multiple arguments,